 When you are working with an influencer that has a gift for photography or videography consider purchasing the rights to their work so that you can use these great assets in future campaigns.

 4. Amplify your influencers content with targeted ads

 Ideally, the influencers you are working with are creating great content and telling a compelling story.
 What makes them an influencer is that they have a significant audience and you should be working with them because their audience is relevant to your brand.
 But the reach of their content does not need to stop there.

 By working with your influencer you can set up ads that target specific demographics and interests and have your influencer promote their content on their platform.
 You can also share the content that your influencer created on your own platform and promote it to a specific audience.
-The better you target your content the more it will resonate and the greater your results will be.
+The better you target the content to align with the audience’s interest the more the content will resonate and the greater your results will be.

 If you are working with an influencer who is active on Twitter, during the campaign, while they are talking about your brand, set up an advertisement with an offer and target it to the influencer’s followers so that as they are following the story of your brand they will see an opportunity to act.

 Social Media advertising does not require a large budget and the more that as people engage with your ads the more results you will see from your advertising budget.

 Step 5.
 Build long-term relationships with your influencers

 Your brand’s relationship with influencers should not only revolve around your campaign.
 If you are working with influencers who are relevant to your brand your relationship should be ongoing.
 This means engaging on social media, asking your influencers for their input and ideas on new products and services, making introductions to other brands that would benefit from working them.
 An ongoing relationship takes evolves from having partners for a marketing campaign to having real brand ambassadors.